-Clinical development involves a lengthy and expensive process with an uncertain outcome, and results of early, smaller-scale preclinical studies and clinical trials with a single or relatively few clinical trial sites may not be predictive of eventual safety or effectiveness in large-scale pivotal clinical trials across multiple clinical trial sites.
+Clinical development involves a lengthy and expensive process with an uncertain outcome, and results of early, smaller-scale preclinical studies and clinical trials with a single or few clinical trial sites may not be predictive of eventual safety or effectiveness in large-scale pivotal clinical trials across multiple clinical trial sites.
 We may encounter substantial delays in clinical trials, or may not be able to conduct or complete clinical trials on the expected timelines, if at all.

-Our lead product candidate, fosgonimeton, is in clinical development for the potential treatment of AD and PDD and ATH-1020, an orally available, brain-penetrant small molecule for neuropsychiatric conditions, is in a Phase 1 clinical trial.
-Our additional early product candidates are in nonclinical development.
+Our lead product candidate, fosgonimeton, is in clinical development for the potential treatment of AD,PDD and DLB.
+Our additional early product candidates, including ATH-1105 for ALS, are in nonclinical development, and in the case of ATH-1105, in preparation for IND filing in 2023.
 It is impossible to predict when or if any of our product candidates will prove to be effective and safe in humans or will receive regulatory approval.